awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-podcast-generator/README.md

 ## 🌟 Example

-The below example showcases the result of a generative podcast generation for the 15th of Match 2024 using the Amazon Polly long-form synthesis engine.
+The below example showcases the result of a generative AWS News podcast generation discussing the AWS releases on the 15th of Match 2024.
+This example uses the Amazon Polly long-form synthesis as the text-to-speech engine.

 [podcast-15-03-2024.webm](https://github.com/awslabs/project-lakechain/assets/1384633/6a2629c2-823c-473c-9ef4-9a140d7dca9f)